Kavya-2025-DevOps/0-Freqently_Asked_Qs/docker.md

 1. Difference b/w Docker Image and Docker Container
 2. Difference between COPY and ADD
 3. Difference between CMD and ENTRY POINT
-4. Write a Docker File
+4. Write a Docker File.
 5. What is Multi Stage Build and write an Example.
-6.
+6. Explain Docker Architecture.

 ##